Morag Shepherd

-Morag Shepherd is a Scottish playwright, screenwriter, and director.
+Morag Shepherd is a Scottish-American playwright, screenwriter, producer and director.

 Biography

 Shepherd was born in Edinburgh, Scotland in 1979, and raised in rural Halkirk, Scotland and England before moving to Philadelphia, Pennsylvania in her teenage years.

 She later attended Brigham Young University in Provo, Utah where she wrote her Master's thesis on Edward Albee and the American absurdist tradition.